ahmadmasalhags/azurehw/README.md

 # azurehw

 This repo was created for my Microsoft Candidate Homework.
 Thank you for this oppurtunity!
-In this HW, I greatly expanded my knowledge and experience with Azure, its template, environment, and API(s).
+In this HW, I greatly expanded my knowledge and experience with Azure, its templates, environment, and API(s).

 <!-- TABLE OF CONTENTS -->